Find the Best Mortgage

 Should I choose a 5-year term or a 3-year term in Canada?

-Choosing a shorter mortgage term is advisable if you anticipate decreasing interest rates in Canada.
+Choosing a shorter mortgage term is advisable if you anticipate that interest rates in Canada will decrease.
 A shorter term would allow you to renew your mortgage again at even lower interest rates.
 However, if your expectations are unmet, you may be in for a stark surprise with a need to renew at higher interest rates.
 Generally, experts suggest shorter terms when rates are expected to decline, whereas longer terms are more appropriate when rates are predicted to rise.

 The most important consideration is your financial plan and mortgage strategy.
 If your long-term plan involves moving out of Canada or expecting an inheritance you’d like to use to pay off your mortgage sooner, you should choose a shorter term.
 Find a lender with suitable mortgage porting terms if you wish to switch homes before your term ends.